CarlFK/cpx/README.md

-#Carl's 'custom' circuitpython-circuitplayground_express
+# Carl's 'custom' circuitpython-circuitplayground_express

-It isn't that custom - it has the following 3 files put on it:
+It isn't that custom.
+I put the following 3 files put on it:

 * adafruit-circuitpython-circuitplayground_express-3.0.0.uf2
 * cpx_touch_pixel_rainbow.py